 git log --pretty=oneline

-Compresses each commit to its SHA1 and message on one line.
-Pipe to wc -l if you want to count commits!
+Condenses each commit to its SHA1 hash and message on a single line.
+Pipe this to wc -l to count the commits.

 git log origin..HEAD

-See if there’s any commits that have not been pushed to your origin remote.
-(Thanks for the tip, Ryan Bates!)
+Lists commits that have not yet been pushed to the origin remote.
+(Thanks to Ryan Bates for this tip!)

 git log <file>

-See all commits that affected only the file given.
+Displays all commits that have affected the specified file.

-See all commits that dave has worked on, and ignore any merge commits to reduce noise.
+Shows all commits by the specified author and excludes merge commits to reduce noise.

 git log --since="1 week ago"